ERDickinson0/muskox_parasites/README.md

 # muskox_parasites
-This repository will contain the data and code for a paper submitted to Scientific Reports with the proposed title "Direct and indirect costs of parasitism preceding population decline of an Arctic ungulate".
-Data and code will be made available when the paper has been accepted for publication.
+This repository contains the data and code for a paper published in Scientific Reports, Dickinson et al., 2024 "Direct and indirect costs of parasitism preceding population decline of an Arctic ungulate".
+Partial Least Squares Path Modelling was used to determine the association between parasites, body condition and reproduction in muskoxen. https://doi.org/10.1038/s41598-024-67904-y